 The process of deleting your email account varies depending on your email provider.
 Do a quick Google search to understand the procedure for each one.

-Google Search for Any Leftover Information
+Delete your Name from Google Search for Any Leftover Information

 Run a Google search on your name inside quotes (eg. “Sarah Brown”) and see what information is still available for viewing.